hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_new_relic_application_performance_monitoring.html.markdown

 * `custom_tracing_enabled` - (Optional) Specifies whether enable all instrumentation using an `@Trace` annotation.
 Disabling this causes `@Trace` annotations to be ignored.
 Defaults to `true`.

-* `labels` - (Optional) Specifies the labels to be added to the New Relic application.
-The format is `tagName1:tagValue1;tagName2:tagValue2;tagName3:tagValue3`.
+* `labels` - (Optional) Specifies a mapping of labels to be added to the New Relic application.

 * `globally_enabled` - (Optional) Specifies whether the Spring Cloud Application Performance Monitoring resource for Application Insights is enabled globally.
 Defaults to `false`.